Mummers Parade: Controversy

 Goodtimers Comic Brigade's 2003 entry highlighted the Mummers' continued use of blackface, skirting of the rules with brown, red, purple and blue makeup and strong references to minstrel shows.
 Mummers have declared the alternate color choices as a direct protest of the longstanding and frequently flouted ban.
 The Goodtimers' stand in for Al Jolson wore dark blue makeup with kinky hair, backed by "a minstrel in blackface on a large poster with 'Gone Yes — Forgotten Never'".

-2009's B. Love Strutters Brigade referenced Joey Vento of Geno's Steaks 2008 charges of discrimination filed by the city's Commission on Human Relations.
-In the skit, "'Aliens of an Illegal Kind,' Arabs had long beards and turbans, Mexicans wore sombreros, and Asian women were depicted as geishas."
+In 2009, B. Love Strutters Brigade referenced the charges of discrimination filed against Joey Vento of Geno's Steaks in the city's Commission on Human Relations.
+In the skit, "Aliens of an Illegal Kind", Arabs had long beards and turbans, Mexicans wore sombreros, and Asian women were depicted as geishas", The Philadelphia Inquirer reported.

 In 2013, The Ferko String Band offered "Ferko's Bringing Back the Minstrel Days".

 In 2013, Venetian NYA club presented "Indi-sourcing", showing a call center with members dressed as Indians being raided by members dressed as Native Americans and moving the call center to New Jersey.

 The 2015 parade again featured blackface, along with a satire of the Black Lives Matter titled "Wench Lives Matter".

-In 2016 a group presented a Mexican-themed skit, with all of the performers wearing brownface.
+In 2016, a group presented a Mexican-themed skit, with all of the performers wearing brownface.
 Parodies of Black Lives Matter continued.

-The same year, Finnegan New Years Brigade presented a Caitlyn Jenner skit showing her pre-transition on the cover of Wheaties box and after transitioning on the cover of a Froot Loops box.
+The same year, Finnegan New Years Brigade performed a Caitlyn Jenner skit showing her pre-transition on the cover of Wheaties box and after transitioning on the cover of a Froot Loops box.
 A male Mummer, dressed as Jenner, appeared, mocking her Vanity Fair cover announcing she was transgender.
 News reports showed a Mummer with the Wheaties/Froot Loops sign screaming "fuck the gays!"
 Social media posts led to two of the Mummers being fired from their day-to-day jobs and ousted from the club.

 In 2020, two Mummers were banned from future parades after wearing blackface.
-In response, mayor Jim Kenney said the city would end the parade "if Mummers leadership does not make immediate changes to better control the parade".
+In response, Mayor Jim Kenney (himself from South Philadelphia and a former participant in the parade) said the city would end the parade "if Mummers leadership does not make immediate changes to better control the parade".
 City Councilmember Cindy Bass introduced a bill that Mummers who wore blackface risk a $75 fine and a five-year banishment.